-Drop in the Ocean is a 6 day walking performance in 6 concentric circles around an accompanying, interactive installation: the ripples around a drop ( ( ( ( ( ( . ) ) ) ) ) )
+Drop in the Ocean is a durational walking performance in widening concentric circles around a focal point: the ripples around a drop ( ( ( ( ( ( . ) ) ) ) ) )

-It is an invitation for you to join us as we reflect on water: how we use it, why we need it, what it means and why it matters.
+It is an invitation to reflect on water: how we use it, why we need it, what it means and why it matters.

-It is an opportunity to rehydrate your relationship with water; fall back in love with it; remember how it feels, sounds, tastes, flows and transforms from the everyday to the extraordinary.
+It is an opportunity to rehydrate our relationship with water; fall back in love with it; remember how it feels, sounds, tastes, flows and transforms from the everyday to the extraordinary.

-The circular shape of the walks – indoors and out – represent the repercussive ripples on the wider planet that result from the thrown stone of our everyday actions in our local environment.
+The circular shape of the walks represent the repercussive ripples on the wider planet that result from the thrown stone of our everyday actions in our local environment.
 The title of the work is an acknowledgement of how much more we need to do globally, at the same time as it is a challenge to the idea that acting locally is useless: it is the best place to start.

 The ocean, after all, is just an infinity of drops.

-If you would like to see the piece installed or performed at another venue, either in full or modified form, please contact us.
-We can be f l u i d.
+If you would like to see the piece performed or installed in another context or venue, either in full or modified form, please contact me.
+I can be f l u i d.